—————AM Portables Mega Shootout – 2021 Update—————

 **** 1/2 – Four and 1/2 Stars

 Still excellent, Four and 1/2 Star radios are very close to the top radios except for very slightly more background hiss on weak to medium strength signals and sometimes a bit less selectivity.
-But you won’t hear the difference between these and the best radios unless your local noise floor is low.
+But you won’t hear the difference between these and the best radios unless your local noise floor is very low.
 In many if not most settings these radios will therefore perform just as well as the very best radios.
 They may also have other features or qualities that make them very desirable in many circumstances.
 I consider the Four 1/2 Star and Four Star radios to be truly excellent AM portables.
-All are discontinued models except as noted).

 The PR-D4W is one of the better performing AM portables made today.
 It was so good that I decided to put it head to head with my reference among modern digital portables, the C.Crane CC Radio 2E.
 The CC-2E beat it on several stations but usually by only a very small margin.
 Some stations which were completely free of background hiss on the CC had just a trace of noise on the Sangean.
 Some trace signals were just stronger and more clearly audible on the CC.
 And there were two stations (710KHz and 1010 KHz) that had spurious noises on them on the Sangean which were clear on the CC.
 (These frequencies may vary a bit sample to sample).
 But in the majority of cases the two radios behaved very similarly.
 I would rate the PR-D4WS as perhaps 95% as sensitive as the CC-2E on AM which is quite excellent considering their cost differential.